-6. Reporting Pupil Absence
+7. Reporting Pupil Absense

-6.1 Pupil absence must be reported by 9:30 am on each day of absence to your child's school.
+- 7.1 Pupil absence must be reported by 9:30 am on each day of absence to your child's school.
 This can be done via telephone and select the attendance line when prompted.
 Parents/carers whose child attends an alternative provision must contact the provider to inform them of any absences.
 Due to the difference in start times for some providers, parents must familiarise themselves with the attendance procedures for each provision.
 Reporting absences can be done either by telephone or email.
-Failure to report absence will result in the Trust Attendance Team or a member of staff at the alternative provider your child attends, following up with telephone calls, texts and home visits.
+Failure to report absence will result in the Trust Attendance Team or a member of staff at the alternative provider your child attends, following up with telephone calls, texts, and home visits. - 7.2 If there has been no contact made concerning the absence, a member of the Trust Attendance Team will conduct a Safe and Well visit.
+This will be triggered on day 3 of absence.